Leaders in Pediatric Heart Transplant

 Our heart transplant program is approved by the United Network for Organ Sharing (UNOS) and a member of the Ohio Solid Organ Transplantation Consortium.
 In addition, our transplant team members are participants in the Pediatric Heart Transplant Study and the International Society for Heart and Lung Transplantation.

-U.S. News & World Report ranked Cincinnati Children’s No. 7 in the nation in heart care and heart surgery in the 2015-16 guide to best children's hospitals.
+U.S. News & World Report ranks Cincinnati Children’s as the #1 pediatric hospital in the nation in the 2023-24 rankings of the best children's hospitals.

 Our Commitment to Quality Care

 Our goal is to provide children facing untreatable heart disease the best chance to be active members of their families and communities, and the best chance to grow emotionally and physically with as little limitation as possible.
 Our areas of emphasis include:

 - Care provided by a multidisciplinary team of cardiologists, surgeons, intensive care specialists, nurse practitioners, and nurses.

 - Outcomes-focused clinical care and research to optimize survival and quality of life.

 - Quality initiatives, such as prevention of rejection and use of cutting edge technologies to detect for harmful antibodies and detect for transplant coronary artery disease.

 Our clinical team’s extensive experience and our commitment to long-term quality outcomes form the foundation of the Heart Transplant Program.

 Here are some of the reasons why our patients choose us for their care: